katemml/brain-health/README.md

 Examples of the ‘**Order**’ adjectives:
 ```
-first, the other, another….
+first, the other, another
 ```
 **Note**: sometimes compound nouns can function as modifier as well.
 Ex:
 ```
- a polka dot dress.
+ a polka dot dress
 ```

 ### 1.3 Predicate